chvogl/pesstopipeline/README.md

 Installation:
 ====================

-This script activates a Docker container with an iraf/pyraf installation and the pessto quickreduction pipeline ( see https://github.com/svalenti/pessto.
+This script activates a Docker container with an iraf/pyraf installation and the pessto quickreduction pipeline ( see https://github.com/svalenti/pessto ).
+To activate the script, a working installation of Docker is required.

 First, activate the option ‘Allow connections from network clients’ in your XQuartz settings.

-To run the script, create an alias in the config file of your preferred shell, e.g.
+To conveniently run the script, create an alias in the config file of your preferred shell, e.g.

-    alias pyraf="/Users/<username>/path/to/pesstopipeline/pesstopipeline"
+    alias pyraf="/Users/<username>/path/to/pesstopipeline/pyraf_pesstopipeline"

 Then run the script by typing

     pyraf

+If you want to use a different command to start the docker container, simply name the alias differently, e.g.

+    alias custom_pyraf_start_command="/Users/<username>/path/to/pesstopipeline/pyraf_pesstopipeline"

 The script automatically mounts the folder from which it is run to /home/pessto/data/<folder_from_which_it_is_started>.